-Sooner or later the fuel pump is gonna' fail in your 3.2L Isuzu Rodeo and when it does, it's either not going to start or it'll start and run but it'll run with a lack of power.
+Sooner or later the fuel pump will fail in your 3.2L Isuzu Rodeo and when it does, the engine will either not start or it will start and run but will run with a lack of power.

-The cool thing is that testing the fuel pump is not hard and in this tutorial I'll explain how to test the fuel pump's pressure with a fuel pressure gauge.
+The cool thing is that testing the fuel pump is not difficult and in this tutorial, I'll explain how to test the fuel pressure produced by the fuel pump using a fuel pressure gauge.

 Contents of this tutorial: